Before September 11

 Designing buildings has always meant working within rules.
 In addition to fire codes and safety laws, modern-day construction must meet established standards for environmental protection, energy efficiency, and handicap accessibility.
 Local zoning ordinances impose additional restrictions that can affect anything from paint colors to architectural style.
 And then, of course, successful buildings also respond to the demands of the landscape and the needs of the client and the community.

 As new rules are added to the already complex web of regulations and restrictions, architects and engineers are doing what they have always done so well: innovate.
-Watch the horizon for up-and-coming skyscrapers like the 120-story Post Office Redevelopment Tower in Chicago and the 115-story Ping An International Finance Center in Shenzhen.
+Ask about the building / fire codes / standards in other countries, and watch the horizon for these up-and-coming skyscrapers:

 - National Institute of Standards and Technology World Trade Center Disaster Study

-- New York City Department of Buildings World Trade Center Building Code Task Force Report (PDF file)
+- "Findings and Recommendations" of the New York City Department of Buildings World Trade Center Building Code Task Force, February 2003 (PDF file)

 - How Has Skyscraper Design Changed Since 9/11?, PBS NOVA

-- Agency Fights Building Code Born of 9/11, New York Times
+- Agency Fights Building Code Born of 9/11 by Eric Lipton, New York Times, September 7, 2008